AndreasHeger/CGATReport/doc/Reference.rst

    legend-location
       choice

       specify the location of the legend.
+See sphinxreportmatplotlib for the basic options.
+Additional options are prefixed by ``outer`` to place the legend outside a plot.
+Specify ``none`` to show no legend.
-See sphinxreportmatplotlib for options.
-The default option 'outer' displays the legend next to the plot.
+      The default option ``outer-top`` displays the legend above the plot.

    xrange
       a pair of comma separate values